batteries76/zendesk-search-coding-challenge/README.md

 - Testing:

-    I have to admit not a strong point.
+    I have to admit not a strong point for me so far.
+I am very willing to improve in this area.
 Display, and other areas are tricky.
 I have done several unit tests over the course of writing this app.
 I went down the rabbithole of how best to test the IO, and in the end I settled on testing it myself.
-I am keen to learn more in this area, and to become a more competent and systematic programmer (including in areas like commits and commit messages).
+I am keen to learn more in this area, and to become a more competent and systematic programmer (including in areas like commits and commit messages, and TDD patterns).

 ## Extensions